- Open Sessions

 - Sherry CallahanCISO, Dairy Farmers of America

-Randy Raw is VP of Information Security, serving as the Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
+Randy Raw is Chief Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
 He has more than 25 years of experience in both public entities and private industry, having built several Information Security programs from the ground up.
 He is a proponent of risk-based, layered security measures that utilize both preventative and detective approaches to achieve the right solution for the organization.
 Randy is a CISSP and is active in the Central Missouri InfoSec community.
 He has spoken at SecureWorld on many technical topics and turns his focus towards helping others move from the technical trenches to a leadership role.

-Jordan Fischer leads Beckage's Global Privacy Team, where she represents clients in cross-border data management, creating cost-effective and business-oriented approaches to cybersecurity, data privacy, and technology compliance.
+Jordan Fischer represents clients in cross-border data management, creating cost-effective and business-oriented approaches to cybersecurity, data privacy, and technology compliance.
 Recognized as a Super Lawyers Rising Star – Technology Law, Jordan practices in many jurisdictions throughout the United States in both state and federal courts, as well as internationally in both Europe and Asia.

 Jordan has counseled clients on a wide variety of regulatory requirements, including the General Data Protection Regulation (GDPR), and implementing member state law, the California Consumer Privacy Act (CCPA), the Fair Credit Reporting Act, the Driver's Privacy Protection Act, biometric data laws, global data breach standards, and federal and state unfair business practices acts.
 She also provides counsel on a variety of security and privacy frameworks, including the International Standards Organization (ISO) 27001 and 27701, the National Institute of Standards and Technology (NIST) cyber and privacy frameworks, and the Payment Credit Card Industry Data Security Standard (PCI DSS).